 You can see how that can really speed up transcription time by using the power of the crowd.

-As these chunks get submitted, you the content curator, goes through them and approves them.
+As these chunks get submitted, you, the content curator, goes through and approves them.
 Once all the chunks are completed and approved, you can publish the subtitles or transcripts.
 You can even transcribe other people's content.

 Here, we'll show you how.

 This is an important first step if you are planning on adding captions to your YouTube videos that are on your YouTube channel.
 Link your YouTube account under your Crowdscriber Profile.